aleen42/PersonalWiki/summary/docker/en.md

 Sending build context to Docker daemon 158.8 MB
 ```

 - Then, Docker loads with the `whalesay` image.
 It already has this image locally as your might recall from the last page.
-So, Docker doesn’t need to download it.
+So, Docker doesn't need to download it.

 	```
 Step 0 : FROM docker/whalesay:latest